mansisampat8/mansisampat8.github.io/_posts/2025-10-09-why-every-founder-needs-real-consumer-feedback.md

 Yet something isn’t clicking.

-In most cases, it isn’t marketing — it’s **positioning**.
+In most cases, it isn’t marketing, it’s **positioning**.
 When you don’t fully understand why people buy (or don’t buy), you end up guessing.
 Maybe your messaging isn’t aligned with what customers truly value.
 Maybe you’re targeting the wrong audience altogether.

 This is where **live consumer insights give you the edge**.